Happy Easter… Life!

-Dear Sisters and Brothers in Christ;
+Dear Brothers and Sisters in Christ;

 Pr.
-W. Mark Behenna
+Mark Behenna